If you are considering the High Deductible Plan F then please do the math first.

 When comparing Medicare supplement plans most people focus on the monthly premium but there is a lot more to picking the right plan.

 Most times people consider the High Deductible Plan F option because they are looking for the least expensive option.
-If you are still fairly healthy and don't go to the doctors often you might think, "Why pay $200 per month if I only see the doctor twice a year?"
+If you are still fairly healthy and don’t go to the doctors often you might think, “Why pay $200 per month if I only see doctors a few times each year?”

 The answer is don’t!

-If you are in good health and only see a doctor a few times a year with a few blood tests during the year, then you should be looking at Medicare Advantage plans.
+If you are in good health and only see a doctor a few times a year with a few blood tests during the year, then you should be considering a Medicare Advantage plan.

-So, my advice is to consider all your options and talk to a professional, life myself who can help you compare the advantages and disadvantages of each plan and help you choose the best plan for you.
+So, my advice is to consider all your options and talk to a professional, like myself who can help you compare the advantages and disadvantages of each plan and help you choose the best plan for you.
 Perhaps you’ll find out that the Hi-F plan is actually the right choice for you.
 Perhaps not.
 But at least you’ll know for sure!

 Would you like my help?